mrjk/python-superconf/docs/guides/104_dynamic_fields.md

 In this guide, we've learned:

-- How to use `ConfigurationDict` and `ConfigurationList` for variadic fields
+- How to use `ConfigurationDict` and `ConfigurationList` for dynamic fields
 - How to configure the `children_class` attribute to define the structure of items
-- How to access, iterate, and check membership in variadic collections
+- How to access, iterate, and check membership in dynamic collections
-- How to provide default values for variadic collections
+- How to provide default values for dynamic collections
-- How to add items dynamically to variadic collections
+- How to add items dynamically to dynamic collections
-- How variadic fields behave when no defaults are provided
+- How dynamic fields behave when no defaults are provided
 - How to apply these concepts in a realistic API client configuration

-Variadic fields are a powerful feature of SuperConf that allow you to work with dynamic configuration structures while maintaining type safety and validation.
+Dynamic fields are a powerful feature of SuperConf that allow you to work with dynamic configuration structures while maintaining type safety and validation.

 ## Try It Yourself

 Here are some exercises to practice what you've learned:

-1. Create a configuration for a web application with a variadic dictionary of routes, where each route has a path, handler, and HTTP method.
+1. Create a configuration for a web application with a dynamic dictionary of routes, where each route has a path, handler, and HTTP method.
-2. Create a configuration for a database connection pool with a variadic list of database connections, each with its own host, port, username, and password.
+2. Create a configuration for a database connection pool with a dynamic list of database connections, each with its own host, port, username, and password.
-3. Experiment with nested variadic structures, such as a dictionary of services, each containing a list of endpoints.
+3. Experiment with nested dynamic structures, such as a dictionary of services, each containing a list of endpoints.
 4. Create a configuration with default values, override some values, and add new values dynamically.
-5. Practice iterating over variadic collections and accessing items by key or index.
+5. Practice iterating over dynamic collections and accessing items by key or index.